-Both the essay and the exam assess subject knowledge in Early Modern literature and ideas of identity as well as theoretical/critical methodologies; cognitive/analytical skills in in using critical material and theoretical concepts in relation to close textual analysis and critical thinking; transferable skills in communicating ideas in written form, and in planning and implementing timetables for essay deadlines and exam revision.
-The exam further assesses professional/practical skills, namely the ability to present ideas coherently under time constraint.
+Both the essay and the Close Reading Exercise assess subject knowledge in Early Modern literature and ideas of identity as well as theoretical/critical methodologies; cognitive/analytical skills in in using critical material and theoretical concepts in relation to close textual analysis and critical thinking; transferable skills in communicating ideas in written form, and in planning and implementing timetables for essay deadlines and exam revision.

 Thus, the summative assessment for this module consists of:

 Seminar discussion with ongoing tutor feedback in seminar

 - The module aims to deepen and expand students¿ understanding of: